-“When we procured AutoCAD Plant 3D, our engineers were trained in the software by Cadac Group so they could get started straightaway.
+''When we procured AutoCAD Plant 3D, our engineers were trained in the software by Cadac Group so they could get started straight away.
 Cadac Group supplies all our Autodesk products, and they advised and assisted us with the migration.
 We continue to tap into their support, in particular their specialist training courses.
-These courses provide training in using the software within our specific field of operations, making them much more targeted and effective than a general refresher course.”
+These courses provide trainings in using the software within our specific field of operations, making them much more targeted and effective than a general refresher course.''

 Getting started with AutoCAD Plant 3D

 Undoubtedly, they had their work cut out with the move from Autoplant to AutoCAD Plant 3D.
 A complete migration had to take place: the Vicoma engineers had to create a new parts library, the software had to be set up and existing data also had to be transferred.

 Summarising, De Jonge stated that the migration from Autoplant to AutoCAD Plant 3D was completed to their full satisfaction.
 The migration did not present any insurmountable problems and the software is performing well. ''Our engineers have access to the functionality they need, enabling them to successfully implement our projects.''

 We made a conscious decision to choose this package for a specific price:quality ratio

 ''There are still one or two things we don't have that would be nice to acquire, but some of these are related to the price bracket of the software we went for.
 More expensive, high-end packages have the option to do clash checks for example, but there is no functionality to do this in AutoCAD Plant 3D.